qooxdoo-archive/next/documentation/manual/source/pages/communication/request_io.rst

   // Bind response to value of a label
   //
   // req is an instance of qx.io.request.*,
-  // label an instance of qx.ui.basic.Label
+  // label an instance of qx.ui.Label
   req.bind("response", label, "value");

 Debugging